Techsila/current-exercise/README.md

 2. Make a new custom widget
 3. Click the button "Open Editor"
 4. Put the code in the fields.
 This project has different codes with different name, just like the widget: HTML / CSS / JS / Fields.
-I included the video I use: .webm file.
-This can be changed to a different one.